UX Resources and Productivity Tools

 Here’s a list of products, services and other tools I use regularly.
 All of them help me run a profitable consulting business.
 I update this page periodically and hope it will be a valuable resource for you.

-I recently switched from Basecamp over to Teamwork Projects and couldn’t be happier.
-It has all the same features as Basecamp in a more streamlined interface.
+Teamwork Projects has all the same features as Basecamp in a more streamlined interface.
 But the thing that sold me was their Gantt charts, which are hard to find in other online project management tools.
 Sign up for a free 30-day trial here.

 I use Acuity Scheduling to schedule free and paid consulting calls.
 It saves so much time by eliminating multiple back and forth emails to schedule appointments.
 I chose it over free services like Calendly because I can customize it to accept payments and offer coupons.
 It also integrates with Apple iCal.
 Sign up for their free plan here.